-- (1) The business of the Association must be managed by or under the direction of a Committee. - (2) The Committee may exercise all the powers of the Association except those powers that these Rules or the Act require to be exercised by general meetings of the members of the Association. - (3) The Committee may establish subcommittees consisting of members with terms of reference it considers appropriate.
+- (1) The business of the Association must be managed by or under the direction of a Committee. - (2) The Committee may exercise all the powers of the Association except those powers that these Rules or the Act require to be exercised by general meetings of the members of the Association. - (3) The Committee may- - (a) appoint and remove staff; - (b) establish subcommittees consisting of members with terms of reference it considers appropriate.